Mylab6/BasicUnityProceduralTileGen/README.md

 For now this will ONLY generate tiles in 2 dimensions, as the project progresses I plan to add more options.
 Also , this ONLY will run at runtime, but I'm working on a 'bake' scene option.

-Relies upon
-https://github.com/Unity-Technologies/NavMeshComponents - May remove and go with a more basic path finding solution Which has been released under the MIT License, I REALLY want to show off using nav agenets to move around generated levels , but that's not really possible without adding the Unity scripts.

 MIT License , but I would love you to drop me a message if you make anything cool !